Claims Against John Lewis

 Compensation For An Accident in John Lewis

-John Lewis is a very popular department store that is well renewed within Britain for its wide range of items which cover many different facets of customer needs.
-However, it is possible that you could be injured in an accident while in the store.
-If you have been injured in an accident that wasn’t your fault while in John Lewis, you may be able to claim compensation.
+Department stores are very popular within Britain mainly for their wide range of items which cover many different facets of customer needs.
+However, it is possible that you could be injured in an accident while in a store.
+If you have been injured in an accident that wasn’t your fault while in a department store, you may be able to claim personal injury compensation.

 Health And Safety Responsibility

-John Lewis has a responsibility towards all of their staff and customers to ensure that their stores are safe.
+Department stores have a responsibility towards all of their staff and customers to ensure that their stores are safe.
 This includes having mandatory training about different safety methods and procedures.
-For example, if you work in the warehouse, you should have been trained about the proper manual handling techniques to use when having to lift and move items.
+For example, if you work in a warehouse, you should have been trained about the proper manual handling techniques to use when having to lift and move items.
 Similarly, all shop staff should know what to do in the event that there is a liquid spillage.

-There are many different types of accidents that you could be involved in while in a department store like John Lewis.
+There are many different types of accidents that you could be involved in while in a department store.
 However, some are more likely to occur than others, such as:

 - Slip trip and fall accidents